 Carthage is a somewhat small city located in the state of Mississippi.
 With a population of 4,899 people and three constituent neighborhoods, Carthage is the 67th largest community in Mississippi.

-Unlike some cities, Carthage isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Carthage are a mix of both white- and blue-collar jobs.
+Carthage is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Carthage is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Carthage who work in management occupations (12.06%), office and administrative support (11.19%), and maintenance occupations (10.07%).

 In Carthage, just 12.03% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.

 The per capita income in Carthage in 2010 was $14,749, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $58,996 for a family of four.
 However, Carthage contains both very wealthy and poor people as well.
 Carthage also has one of the higher rates of people living in poverty in the nation, with 46.86% of its population below the federal poverty line.

 Carthage is an extremely ethnically-diverse city.
 The people who call Carthage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carthage residents report their race to be Black or African-American, followed by White.
 Carthage also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 18.14% of the city’s residents.
 Important ancestries of people in Carthage include German, English, African, and Scottish.